Harokku/logreason/internal/secrets/README.md

 // Create a new secrets manager secretsManager := secrets.NewManager()

-// Load secrets from environment variables secretsManager.LoadFromEnv("API_KEY_")
+// Load secrets from environment variables with a prefix secretsManager.LoadFromEnv("API_KEY_")

+// Load a single environment variable if secretsManager.LoadFromEnvVar("DATABASE_URL") {
+    fmt.Println("Database URL loaded from environment") }

 // Access a secret
 apiKey, exists := secretsManager.Get("SERVICE1")